 My training was in New Zealand as a Plastic and Reconstructive Surgeon.
 Spending 18 months in Brisbane and another 12 months in Toronto, my training in Craniofacial surgery was comprehensive and the lessons learned from those days are carried through today.

 In public practice, I work at both Middlemore and Starship Childrens Hospitals with a subspecialty focus in Cleft and Craniofacial Surgery as well as Paediatric Plastic Surgery.
-In private practice I focus on facial aesthetic surgery and facial skin cancer treatment.
+In private practice I focus on facial aesthetic surgery such as Facelifting as well as facial skin cancer treatment.